 Creating Your Standard Cold Call Script

-For example, in the video we discuss selling software to doctors to replace paper medical records.
-If you cold call a doctor that is still using paper, you could have a great list of benefits and pain points to discuss.
-But if that doctor has purchased software already, those points might not be relevant and you need to shift to a different set of points.
+For example, in the video, we discuss selling software to doctors to replace paper medical records.
+If you cold call a doctor who is still using paper, you could have a great list of benefits and pain points to discuss.
+But if that doctor has purchased software already, those points might not be relevant, and you need to shift to a different set of points.

 Creating You Competitive Replacement Cold Call Script